 Drive an hour up the coast to the Gold Coast.
 Make sure you stop at Fingal Head Causeway to check out the unique cliffs, they really reminded me of the Giants Causeway in Northern Ireland.

-The Gold Coast is a really unique part of Australia where the city and sky scrapers meet the beach.
+The Gold Coast is a really unique part of Australia where the city and sky scrapers meet the beach, Surfers Paradise is one of my favourite beaches in Australia.
 We only stayed for a night in Surfer’s Paradise, but if you’re into theme parks I would recommend staying a bit more to check them out!
 There’s Warner Bro’s Movie World, Dreamworld, Wet and Wild, Paradise Country and Sea World

 TOP TIP – If you want to capture all of the buildings without too many people you can go to Kurrawa Park during the day.
 Or the main beach at surfers paradise at sunrise (or in the winter!)